Devashree21/BI-Software-Recommendation-EDA/README.md

 **4) Which tool and which libraries have been used in this project?**

-This project has been entirely completed in Jupyter IDE with Python 3.8.5 and the model has been trained using scikit-learn framework.
+This project has been entirely completed in Jupyter IDE with Python 3.8.5.

 Libraries used: Pandas, NumPy, Matplotlib and Seaborn